open/close all folders

-In the very first episode, the kids decide to pull an Enemy Mine on Venger, and sic Tiamat on him by opening the trapdoor she had been locked in.
+- "Night of No Tomorrow": The kids decide to pull a Summon Bigger Fish on Venger, and sic Tiamat on him by opening the trapdoor she had been locked in.

-In "Valley of the Unicorns", Eric gets one for dashing in and protecting the others from falling boulders.
+- "Valley of the Unicorns": Dashing in and protecting the others from falling boulders.
 Everyone is surprised by his action.

-In "Search for the Dungeon Master", Sheila, despite her Shrinking Violet tendencies, manages to evade capture, retrieve her friends' weapons, and free them.
+- "In Search of the Dungeon Master": Despite her Shrinking Violet tendencies, Sheila manages to evade capture, retrieve her friends' weapons, and free them.

-In "The Lost Children" Sheila is backing away from two Lizard Men, nervously telling them that if they don't leave her alone, they'd be sorry.
+- "The Lost Children": She's backing away from two Lizard Men, nervously telling them that if they don't leave her alone, they'd be sorry.
 Then she spots the laser tripwire she'd evaded earlier, and more confident, repeats her assertion.
 The Lizard Men charge her, and trip the trap, caging themselves.
 She then runs past them, mocking them, "She go bye-bye."

-After being tricked by Kareena in "Citadel of Shadow", Sheila manages to get back at her, infuriating Kareena who lashes out with her magic against the invisible Thief, until she accidentally reveals the hidden door.
-Sheila's snark after is classic.
+- "Citadel of Shadow": After being tricked by Kareena, Sheila manages to get back at her, infuriating Kareena, who lashes out with her magic against the invisible Thief, until she accidentally reveals the hidden door.
+Sheila's snark after this as she steals the Ring of Power is classic.